HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure-timezone.md

 Effects of changing the time zone would be dependent on the application, but some examples are:

+- [`TZ` environment variable](https://www.gnu.org/software/libc/manual/html_node/TZ-Variable.html) is set for all containers
-- Timestamps of the logs
+- Timestamps of files inside the container reflect the set timezone
-- Timestamps of when was data created/updated
-- CRON Jobs of Prereqs Checker would follow the new time zone For more information please see: [Prereqs Checker Documentation](../optional-core-prereqs-checker/?h=prereqs#automatic-running-of-checks)
+- CRON Jobs of Prereqs Checker follow the new time zone For more information please see: [Prereqs Checker Documentation](../optional-core-prereqs-checker/?h=prereqs#automatic-running-of-checks)

-## Logs of the containers
+- Timestamps of the logs are currently partially affected depending on each application's logging framework.
+Some of the logs adapt the timezone of the container, while others always log UTC timestamps

+## Uniform log timestamps

-Currently, mix of logging solutions is being used for each container (i.e.: nodejs logger, java loggers, product specific loggers like for postgres), therefor, the logs are will not reflect the timezone uniformaly.
-So the logs that have been fatched via `kubectl` command, may prints the different timestamp and that might not align with the timezone set to helm chart.
+Currently, depending on the logging solution used inside each container, the logs will not reflect the timezone uniformly.
+To get uniform log timestamps with `kubectl`, the [`--timestamps` flag](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs) can be passed to `kubectl logs`.

 ## Supported Input Types